-Over the weekend, Kevin and I threw Olive a tea party for her third birthday.
+Over the weekend, Olive had a tea party for her third birthday.
 We served fresh lemonade, chocolate-dipped strawberries, cucumber sandwiches, homemade shortbread, and homemade petit fours.
 (I could really use a nap or two right about now.)

 The real star of the party, however, was the scrappy quilt I used for a tablecloth.
 I drew inspiration from Lu's beautiful scrappy quilt and Katie's beautiful photography of it.
 I came up with a scrappy block design and am sharing the tutorial today with you.